 After seven years without recording, 1974 also saw the release of an album (I Survive) and two singles which – although rated by the critics – failed to revive his chart career.
 Faith retired once more to concentrate on acting, management, and production.

 He eventually became an increasingly successful financial advisor (through his own Faith Corporation) and in the 80s and early 90s wrote a weekly investment advice column called Faith In The City for a UK newspaper.

-From 1992 to 1994, Faith appeared in another hit TV series, Love Hurts (co-starring Zoë Wanamaker), and in 2002 he also appeared in the BBC series, The House That Jack Built.
+From 1992 to 1994, Faith appeared in another hit TV series, Love Hurts co-starring Zoë Wanamaker (pictured below), and in 2002 he also appeared in the BBC series, The House That Jack Built.

 He became ill after a stage performance in the touring production of Love And Marriage at Stoke-on-Trent on a Friday evening and died in hospital of a heart attack early on the morning of Saturday 8 March 2003.